mrefky/fixsplitter/Readme.md

 # How to reduce traffic rate

-* Either use the inboundGW code to reject messages that exceeds acceptable rate (code is implemented however the maximum rate is opened)
+ * Either use the “inboundGW” code to reject messages that exceeds acceptable rate (code is implemented however the maximum rate is opened)

-* Or deplay rate of messages sent from GW3 to the exchange by adding an acceptable delay if needed.
+ *	Or delay rate of messages sent from GW3 to the exchange by adding an acceptable delays if needed.